toncho11/pyparrot/README.md

 * support for multiple host Bluetooth devices.
 You can plug and use several USB (or internal) Bluetooth devices.
 The idea is to use one host BT device per drone
 * fixes a compatibility problem with [untangle](https://github.com/stchris/untangle) XML parser

+Clone this repository and then use: `sudo python setup.py install` to build and install a new "dist package" to be used by your Python installation.

 # pyparrot
 Python interface for Parrot Drones